 WHAT CHEESE DO YOU USE TO TOP YOUR PASTA

-For this particular short rib beauty, I went with a fresh mozzarella to add a little cheesy gooey glory.
-Because the sauce is already very rich and full of robust flavor, a mild cheese with isn’t very salty was my go to.
+For this particular short rib beauty, I went with fresh mozzarella to add a little cheesy gooey glory.
+Because the sauce is already very rich and full of robust flavor, a mild cheese with isn’t very salty was my go-to.

 If you’re in the mood for a more grateable cheesy, block parmesan or romano is a great option.
 And don’t forget your spoon to twirl!